rails/rails/guides/source/active_record_basics.md

   users = User.where(:name => 'David', :occupation => 'Code Artist').order('created_at DESC')
 ```

-You can learn more about querying an Active Record model in the "Active Record Query Interface":"active_record_querying.html" guide.
+You can learn more about querying an Active Record model in the [Active Record Query Interface](active_record_querying.html) guide.

 ### Update